High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Spectral properties

 \subsection{Comparisons}

-Spectral properties of SUCIn have been analyzed and compared with the common second-order schemes such as generalized-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} and SUCI2 \cite{liNovelFamily2020}.
-Herein, the third-order dissipative EG3 \cite{fungExtrapolatedGalerkin1996} using the extrapolation technique, the third-order $ \rhoinf $-Bathe \cite{kwonSelectingLoad2021,choiTimeSplitting2022} using the four-point load selections, the fourth-order non-dissipative trapezoidal rule (TR-TS) using the Tarnow and Simo technique \cite{tarnowHowRender1994}, and the third-order trapezoidal rule (TR-CS) using the complex sub-step strategy \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997} are compared with SUCIn.
-Notice that EG3 can impose slight numerical dissipation via $ \beta_2=\left(\rhoinf-2-\sqrt{\rhoinf^2+2\rhoinf-2}\right)$ $/(4\rhoinf-4) $ where $ \rhoinf\in\left(\sqrt{3}-1,~1\right) $ and $ \rhoinf=3/4 $ is highly recommended in the original study \cite{fungExtrapolatedGalerkin1996} reaching the smallest period errors, while TR-CS employs a complex algorithmic parameter and achieves controllable numerical dissipation.
-As with EG3, the third-order $ \rhoinf $-Bathe method cannot present a full range of dissipation due to $ \rhoinf\in\left(-1,~1-\sqrt{3}\right]$ and it attains the minimum period errors at $ \rhoinf=1-\sqrt{3}\approx-0.732 $.
+Spectral properties of SUCI$ n$ have been analyzed and compared with the common second-order schemes such as TPO/G-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} and SUCI2 \cite{liNovelFamily2020}.
+Herein, the third-order dissipative EG3 \cite{fungExtrapolatedGalerkin1996} using the extrapolation technique, the third-order $ \rhoinf $-Bathe \cite{kwonSelectingLoad2021,choiTimeSplitting2022} using the four-point load selections, the fourth-order non-dissipative trapezoidal rule (TR-TS) using the Tarnow and Simo technique \cite{tarnowHowRender1994}, and the third-order trapezoidal rule (TR-CS) using the complex sub-step strategy \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997} are compared with SUCI$ n$.
+Notice that EG3 can impose slight numerical dissipation via $ \beta_2=\left(\rhoinf-2-\sqrt{\rhoinf^2+2\rhoinf-2}\right)$ $/(4\rhoinf-4) $ where $ \rhoinf\in\left(\sqrt{3}-1,~1\right) $ and $ \rhoinf=3/4 $ is highly recommended in \cite{fungExtrapolatedGalerkin1996} reaching the smallest period errors, while TR-CS employs a complex-valued parameter and achieves controllable numerical dissipation.
+As with EG3, the third-order $ \rhoinf $-Bathe method with real-valued parameters cannot present a full range of dissipation due to $ \rhoinf\in\left(-1,~1-\sqrt{3}\right]$ and it attains the minimum period errors at $ \rhoinf=1-\sqrt{3}\approx-0.732 $.
 In this paper, $ \rhoinf=-3/4 $ is used for the third-order $ \rhoinf $-Bathe algorithm since it provides almost the same spectral properties as $ \rhoinf=1-\sqrt{3} $.